 The most successful students are those who take responsibility for their own progress.
-It is imperative to develop good habits such as promptly doing homework, preparing for class, taking notes, and reviewing notes daily.
-Students are expected to master the objectives in the North Carolina Standard Course of Study for Math 3.
+It is imperative to develop good habits, such as promptly doing homework, preparing for class, taking notes, and reviewing notes daily.
+Students are expected to master the objectives in the North Carolina Standard Course of Study for high school mathematics.

-Our class will meet three times a week.
-Students are expected to attend.
-If you are unable to attend a class, please let me know via e-mail ( email@example.com).
-You are responsible for completing the assignments by the due date, whether you attend class or not.
+If you are unable to attend a class or need assistance, please let me know via e-mail (firstname.lastname@example.org).
+You are responsible for completing the assignments by the due date.

 What I expect of my students:

 1) Be ready for and attend as many structured class meetings as possible.

 2) Respect others and yourself with words and behaviors.

 3) Maintain a positive attitude and be open to growing and learning.

 5) Let me know if you have any questions.